cbcrg/tcoffee/docs/tcoffee_manual.rst

 ----------------
 T-Coffee is mainly a Multiple Sequence Alignment program: given a set of sequences previously gathered using database search programs like BLAST, FASTA or Smith and Waterman, T-Coffee will produce a Multiple Sequence Alignment (MSA).
 To use T-Coffee you must already have your sequences ready.

-T-Coffee is also bundled with a collection of tools and third party softwares allowing you to perform a wide range of different tasks, from aligning, reformatting, evaluating, sequences and alignments alike, and more...
+T-Coffee is also bundled with a collection of tools and third party software allowing you to perform a wide range of different tasks, such as aligning, reformatting, evaluating your data, and more...

 What can it align?
 ------------------
-T-Coffee will align nucleic and protein sequences alike.
-It will be able to use structural information for protein or RNA sequences with a known structure.
-On a new PC mid of the range, T-Coffee will align up to a 100 sequences, about 1000 amino acid long.
+T-Coffee will align nucleic acid (DNA and RNA) and protein sequences alike.
+T-Coffee is also able to use other type of information such as structural information (for protein or RNA sequences with a known structure) or sequence profiles.

+..
+Hint:: To have an idea, on an average PC, T-Coffee can easily align up to a 100-200 sequences, about 1000 amino acid long.

 How can I use it?
 -----------------
 T-Coffee is not an interactive program.
-It runs from your Unix or Linux command line and you must provide it with the correct parameters.
+It runs from your Unix or Linux command line and you must provide it with the correct parameters and syntax.
 If you do not like typing commands, you can still use the T-Coffee webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>.

 ..
 Tip:: Installing and using T-Coffee requires a minimum acquaintance with the Linux/Unix operating system.
 If you feel this is beyond your computer skills, we suggest you use one of the available online servers.